zammad/zammad-admin-documentation/system/integrations/smime/troubleshooting.rst

 Troubleshooting
 ===============

-All of the system’s latest S/MIME activity is displayed in the **Recent Logs** section.
+All of the system's latest S/MIME activity is displayed in the **Recent Logs** section.

 .. figure:: /images/system/integrations/smime/log.gif